oletizi/avi-docs/src/site/docs/16.2.2/comparing-past-and-present-se-group-ha-modes/index.md

 ### Details

 Pre-16.2 modes can be mimicked by choosing one of three modes and setting as many as seven options.
-[Note: Prior to 16.2, there was no equivalent to <a href="legacy-ha-for-avi-service-engines">legacy active/standby HA</a>.]
+[Note: Prior to 16.2, there was no equivalent to <a href="/docs/16.2.2/legacy-ha-for-avi-service-engines">legacy active/standby HA</a>.]
 Refer to table 2 for suggested settings of the fields labeled A-F in figure 3.